John Peter Stergianos, CA (SA)

 As a born entrepreneur, Chris considers his father, who taught him to “live your life so you can look yourself in the mirror each day” to have been his greatest mentor.

 His professional life bears testimony to a firm belief in the brick-by-brick principle of consistently doing the basics well.
 He started as a collations clerk at a bank.
 In 10 years, he rose from salesman to managing director of Canon SA.
 In 2001, he ventured into a now thriving partnership with his brother, Pierre.
 In 2011 they were approached by Mercantile Bank Limited to partner on building a billion-rand portfolio.
-They sold this business to Mercantile bank a mere 5 year later and embarked on a R1.6billion mixed use development in partnership with the Multiply Group.
+They sold this business to Mercantile Bank a mere 5 years later and embarked on a R1.6billion mixed use development, called the Umhlanga Arch in partnership with the Multiply Group.
 Soon after the brothers relaunched their asset finance business aimed predominantly at small to medium sized enterprises.

 Chris attributes his success to some of the guiding principles and lessons he has learned: perseverance, honesty, understanding the value of people, sacrifice, consistency, working smart, and having fun.